 With an almost languid movement, Fujita rose partially up again into a crouch, peering around the side of the turret and down as far into the lamplit street as he could from this awkward angle.
 As he settled back into his seated position beside Zanza he said, “No sign of the police yet.”
 He turned toward the mercenary, and, though he appeared exasperated with the situation as a whole, there was a faint smirk on his lips.
 “It seems we have plenty of time to reach some kind of reasonable arrangement.”

-For some author’s notes on this fic, see this Productivity Log.
+For some author’s notes on this fic written not longer after it was, see this Productivity Log.
 I’ve rated it .
-What do you think of it?